 The reproductive role of women was highly important in early modern societies.
 For the elite women as mothers and children as heirs assured the continuity of a dynasty or of a noble family.
 For artisanal and merchant families children contributed to the completeness of the household that often drew on their labor.
 Both protestant and catholic theologians underlined the sanctity of the household that would remain incomplete without children (Hardwick 2010).
 Despite the apparent importance of childbirth and pregnancy, neither of them are significant themes in the MIA-Euronews Corpus.
 On the other hand, they are both strongly associated with women (see Figures 9 & 10, 11 to 14, and 15 to 18).

 Generally speaking, in the MIA-Euronews Corpus there are only occasional and sporadic mentions of pregnancy.
 What is also indicative is the fact that pregnancy does not occur as a news alone; it is usually discussed in tandem with other news.
 For instance, in April 1575 a piece of news arrived from Lyon through Rome (ASF MdP 3082); it extensively reported about fights with Hugenottes and as a side note it also mentioned the pregnancy of Queen of Navarra, Marguerite de Valois-Bourbon.
 Sometimes news in the MIA-Euronews Corpus comment on the development of the pregnancy including the number of months a woman has completed (for instance, ASF MdP 4191a, ASF MdP 3082, ASF MdP 4572).
-Occasionally, they give account of miscarriage, though as the MIA-Euronews Corpus suggests this was a particularly rare theme.
+Occasionally, they give account of a miscarriage, though as the MIA-Euronews Corpus suggests this was a particularly rare theme.

 Childbirth and baptism are equally unimportant themes in my dataset.
 When the news discuss them, they focus on the celebrative aspects.
 By contrast, biological and emotional aspects of childbirth usually remain unaddressed.
 In the MIA-Euronews Corpus we can also find examples of childbirth news where the name of the mother is not even communicated.
 For instance, there is a childbirth news in a news sheet compiled in June 1643 in Florence (ASF MdP 384); it reports about the birth of the second son of a local nobleman (Count Altoviti); it mentions the birth of the child and name of the father but not the name of the mother.
 News about baptism are somewhat similar to news about marriage and weddings.
 The most salient aspect is the presence of dignitaries and their representatives.
 Hence both childbirth and baptism are treated as prestige events with women and children again remaining in the background.